Gyoza-Finance/docs/docs/technical-documentation/risks.md

 2. How to direct 25% of protocol revenue.

-New collateral types can NOT be added by Gyoza governance.
-GYUSD can NEVER be minted by Gyoza governance.
+New collateral types can NOT be added by Gyoza governance. gyUSD can NEVER be minted by Gyoza governance.
 The percentage of fees that are directed to the stability pool can NOT be changed by Gyoza governance.

 ### Arbitrum Network